DC Studio Team Wins Multiple Michigan Emmy Awards

 A VR bedroom setting with text alerts popping out on the left side.

-Visualization Studio March 28, 11am March 29, 12pm Michigan Theater Grand Foyer Directed by visiting professor Joseph Sywenkyj and DC faculty member Sara Eskandari, this room-scale virtual reality documentary recreates the experience of being at home in Kyiv during a large-scale Russian drone and missile attack.
-Using gaming technology and
+Directed by visiting professor Joseph Sywenkyj and DC staff member Sara Eskandari (Duderstadt Center Visualization Studio), this room-scale virtual reality documentary recreates the experience of being at home in Kyiv during a large-scale Russian drone and missile attack.
+Using gaming technology and spatial audio, the work allows participants to move

 When Replacement Parts Don’t Exist, We Print Them